 Automation.
 It’s a corporate buzzword that gets thrown around a lot when organisations look to trim the fat by streamlining workflow to increase productivity and bottom line.
-But the thought of implementing a document management system to automate things often comes with a double-edged perception; good in the fact that it can speed up manual processes and save time and money, but not so good if it diminishes too much control over processes.
+But the thought of implementing an automated document management system often comes with a double-edged perception; good in the fact that it can speed up manual processes and save time and money, but not so good if it diminishes too much control over processes.

 However a solid automation solution will typically result in between 40% and 75% savings that can be seen for several months to several years.
 As the figures start to stack up, so too does a growing interest in implementing a document management system (DMS) which can integrate automation for a growing number of organisations.